kamahen/line-break/README.md

 It has been
 [transcribed to Markdown](line-breaking-text-formatting.md) with a few minor typos fixed and some slight changers to layout.
+In a few places, I've added an editorial comment where the original text appears to have a mistake that's more than a typo.

 It has its own Copyright notice.